 Larry Ernst's 1951 Chevrolet

-1951 Chevrolet Bel Air restyled by Barris Kustoms for Larry Ernst of Toledo, Ohio.
-The car is also known as "The Bel Air Royal".
-In July of 1951, 39 year old Larry Ernst noticed a brand new black and white 1951 Chevrolet at the Chevrolet dealer in Summit Street, Toledo.
-Right away Larry visualized how the car would look if he could improve its design.
-He climbed in on the driver side and ended up buying it.
-In the summer of 1951, not long after he bought the car, well-dressed Larry packed his stuff, filled the car up with gas and drove westbound along Route 66 all the way to Barris Kustoms in California.
+In July of 1951, 39-year-old Larry Ernst noticed a brand new black and white 1951 Chevrolet at the Chevrolet dealer in Summit Street, Toledo.
+Right away he visualized how the car would look if he could improve its design.
+He climbed in on the driver's side and ended up buying it.
+The same summer, not long after he bought the car, well-dressed Larry packed his stuff, filled the car up with gas, and drove westbound along Route 66 all the way to Barris Kustoms in California.
 There is probably no stranger tale of a custom car and its owner than Larry and his Chevrolet.
 Larry was a roman catholic priest who later became a monsignor.
 Owning a radical and famous custom car apparently put him at some odds with senior members of the church.
 As the story goes, Ernst was asked to park his car around the block from the Catholic Charities Mission in Toledo, Ohio where he worked so it would not offend members of the congregation or make it seem like he lived a better life than he should.
 Ernst was a descendant of the Fisher Body family and could afford his passion for fine automobiles.[2]

 Larry said he wanted something different, and that's exactly what he got![3]
 Before the build started, Sam and George Barris sat down making sketches for the car.
 After the sketches were made and approved, Sam chopped the top 6 inches in the rear and 2 1/2 inches in front.
 The window posts were also slanted back 2 1/2 inches.[3]
 Larry's Chevy was the first Chevy hardtop that Sam ever chopped.[2]
-After the chop, the stock two-piece windshield was replaced by a curved one piece 1951 Oldsmobile windshield.
+After the chop, the stock two-piece windshield was replaced by a curved one-piece 1951 Oldsmobile windshield.
 The car was shaved of door handles and emblems and dual antennas were installed behind the back glass.
 The antennas were lowered and raised by vacuum.
-The car was push-button operated, the button was hid in the striping trim that was taken from Oldsmobile and Chevrolet.
+The car was push-button operated, the button was hidden in the striping trim that was taken from Oldsmobile and Chevrolet.
 The grille opening was reshaped and a custom grille was made out of a Canadian 1951 Ford Meteor grille.[3]
 Along with the grille treatment, the hood was lengthened two inches and molded into a single piece.
-The headlights were frenched and chrome half moon shields were added.
+The headlights were frenched and chrome half-moon shields were added.
 The front bumper was swapped in favor of a Pontiac unit.
 The rear fenders were lengthened 12 inches and raised 2 inches.
 Fender skirts and a spare tire were added.
 The spare tire swings outward on a pin to allow easy access to the trunk.
 To finish this off this conversion a new gravel pan was molded between the body, bumper and the spare tire.
 The exhaust pipes were guided through the rear bumper.
 1950 Ford Taillights were molded to the body and the gas cap was relocated into the trunk.
 In order to lower the car, the body was channeled 8 inches in the rear.
-The rear springs were stripped and lowering block were installed.[3]
-The front springs were cut and shrunk so they were adjusted to a four inch drop.
+The rear springs were stripped and lowering blocks were installed.[3]
+The front springs were cut and shrunk so they were adjusted to a four-inch drop.
 Dual Appleton S-552 spotlights and 1952 Cadillac sombreros were also added to the car.
 Carson Top Shop did the interior work in gray and special white.
-The steering wheel was lowered two inches to increase driver's comfort.
-Once the car was done, it was painted in a two tone scheme; the top was done in Metallic Orchid and the body in Blue Metallic Purple Organic.
-During the building progress, George Barris sent pictures to Larry to show how the progress went along; on the backside of them he described what modifications that had been done to the car.[3]The first version of the car took 3 months and $5400 to complete.
+The steering wheel was lowered two inches to increase the driver's comfort.
+Once the car was done, it was painted in a two-tone scheme; the top was done in Metallic Orchid and the body in Blue Metallic Purple Organic.
+During the building progress, George Barris sent pictures to Larry to show how the progress went along; on the backside of them, he described what modifications that had been done to the car.[3]The first version of the car took 3 months and $5400 to complete.

 Contents